jh125486/CSCE4600/Project1/README.md

    1. `git clone https://github.com/jh125486/CSCE4600`

 2. Copy the `Project1` files to your own git project.

+    1. In your `go.mod`, replace "jh125486" in the module line with your GitHub name, e.g.:

+      - "module github.com/jh125486/CSCE4600" changes to "module github.com/CoolStudent123/CSCE4600"

+    2. In the `main.go`, replace "jh125486" in the imports with your package path, e.g.:

+      - "github.com/jh125486/CSCE4600/Project2/builtins" changes to "github.com/CoolStudent123/CSCE4600/Project2/builtins"

-3. The processes for your scheduling algorithms are read from a file as the first argument to your program.
+4. The processes for your scheduling algorithms are read from a file as the first argument to your program.

    1. Every line in this file includes a record with comma separated fields.